A Warm Welcome to the Library FAQs for Sponsors

 How are event logistics managed?

-- Library Outreach– Operation Warm will work with funders on initial outreach prospecting for the library in your community to establish an event plan.
+- Library Outreach– Operation Warm will work with sponsors on initial outreach prospecting for the library in your community to establish an event plan.

 - Start planning – Work with your library partner to select your date and identify the children living in need that you would like to serve.
 Operation Warm staff will assist with book and coat orders so that your event is a success.